-This could include any debts you have with your bank, mortgage debts, credit card debts or any finance you have on a car.
+This could include any debts you have with your bank, mortgage debts, credit card debts, or any finance you have on a car.

 Failing to mention certain assets by either partner may result in the property settlement being thrown away by the courts meaning that you’ve just wasted a lot of time and effort for nothing.

-The Federal Circuit Court is the appropriate venue to file any proceedings in relation to property settlements.
+If you cannot come to an agreement, the Federal Circuit Court is the appropriate venue to file any proceedings in relation to property settlements.

 You must ensure that you follow the strict time limits if you want to file an application for property settlement.